interTwin-eu/DT-Virgo-dags/Final_Release/README.md

 - whiten.yaml  <br>
 Defines the timeseries whitening during spectrograms creation

-## Annalisa package
+## ANNALISA package

-The Annalisa Package containes the pipeline classes for processing datasets, scanning them with the Annalisa tool, and transform them into spectrograms. <br>
+The ANNALISA Package containes the pipeline classes for processing datasets, scanning them with the Annalisa tool, and transform them into spectrograms. <br>

-- Data.py: module containing data structures and methods for data manipulations used in the pipeline
+- Data.py: module containing data structures and methods for data preprocessing used in the pipeline such as:
+    - The TFrame class used for reading pytorch tensors and relative metadata during the pipeline workflow
+    - Method for reading and processing gw data
+    - Methods and classes for working with different data format like yaml and json
+    - Methods used for preprocessing the dataset before model training
+    - Various matplotlib functions to plot graphs

-- Dataloader.py: Itwinai's classes for data loading steps
+- Dataloader.py: Itwinai's classes for data loading steps.
+It provides:
+    - Processing of gw data
+    - Dataset splitting and preprocessing before training
+    - Loading data for inference
+    - Spectrogram dataset visualization utility.

-- Scanner.py: Itwinai's classes selecting channels containing glitches and producing a dataset made of spectrograms
+- Scanner.py: Itwinai's classes selecting channels containing glitches and producing a dataset made of spectrograms.
+Parameters can be defined via config.yaml file.
+Results are stored locally, path can be configured by user.

 ## Glitchflow package

-The Glitchflow package contains the pipeline classes for training the DT neural network, collecting metrics using mlflow and tensorboard , and then make inference for the trained model and generating synthetic glitches .
-The model is logged to mlflow.
+The Glitchflow package contains the pipeline classes for training the DT's Neural Network, collecting metrics using MLflow and TensorBoard, making inferences with the trained model, and generating synthetic glitches.
+The model is logged to MLflow.
+The package contains:

-- Data.py: module containing data structures and methods for data manipulations used in the pipeline
+- Data.py: same as for ANNALISA
 - Dataloader.py: Itwinai's classes for data loading steps.
 In particular dataset splitting and preprocessing.<br>
-  During the inference step the model is retrieved from the mlflow catalogue. <br>
+  During the inference step the model is retrieved from the MLFlow catalogue. <br>
-- Model.py: module containing the neural network definition and the metrics used during the training and inference step.
+- Model.py: module containing the Neural Network architecture definition and the metrics used during the training and inference step.
 - Trainer.py: TorchTrainer class used for model training.
 See itwinai documentation for more details.
-- Inference.py: Module containing the inference step and a class for generating a synthetic dataset
+- Inference.py: Module containing the inference step and a class for generating a synthetic dataset.

  ## Pipeline execution